MrQvic/ISJ/task 1 - camel snake/readme.md

-# ISJ Project 1 - Conversion from camelCase to snake_case
+# ISJ task 1 - Conversion from camelCase to snake_case

-This project contains a function for converting strings from camelCase format to snake_case format.
+This file contains a function for converting strings from camelCase format to snake_case format.

 ## Function